intuitive-documentation/process/_content/Process/DailyWorkflow.md

 ## How do I…
+Navigate to your team board (see links above) and …

 ### Check to see if I have Blocker PRIs
-Navigate to the Jira issues board for your team (links at the bottom of the page), there will be a swimlane at the top of this board called "Blocker PRI".
+You will find a swim-lane at the top of this board called "Blocker PRI".
 If there are tickets that you need to work on then they will be assigned to you.

 ### Check to set if I have non-blocker PRIs
-Navigate to the Jira issues board for your team (links at the bottom of the page), the second swimlane on the board called "Non-blocker PRI" will contain all of your issue.
+There is a second swim-lane on the board called "Non-blocker PRI" will contain all of your issues.
 If there are tickets that you need to work on then they will be assigned to you.

 ### Find the Team Issues board and assign myself the next ticket
-Navigate to the Jira issues board for your team (links at the bottom of the page), the last swimlane on the board called "Everything Else" contain a list of issues prioritised by the Project Management team.
+There is a swim-lane on the board called "Everything Else" contain a list of issues prioritised by the Project Management team.
 Select the issue at the top of this list, assign it to yourself and move it to in progress.

 [1]:	http://jira.intuitivesystems.co.uk/secure/RapidBoard.jspa?rapidView=234
 [2]:	http://jira.intuitivesystems.co.uk/secure/RapidBoard.jspa?rapidView=237